ymanshur/alterra-agmc/README.md

-# alterra-agmc
+# Advance Golang Mini Bootcamp by Alterra
-Alterra advance golang mini bootcamp submission purpose
+Each folder consist any code to learn and task submissions